undavide/PS-Panels-Boilerplate/README.md

 I use to [blog](http://davidebarranca.com/category/code/html-panels/) about Photoshop extensions, so chances are you'll find in this repository some code I've written about on my website.

+## Repository Content
+Please see this [INDEX.md](src/INDEX.md) for a list of all the content.
+Refer to each folder's readme for extra info.

 ## Installation
 There's nothing to actually *install*; in the `/src` you'll mostly find panels (i.e. folders that uses the following naming convention: `com.undavide.panelName`).